top of page

 What do you really know about her?

 But we do know the statistics on sexual abuse.
 These statistics are staggering.
 1 in 9 girls and 1 in 53 boys are victims of childhood sexual abuse (CSA).
 94% of all CSA is perpetrated by parents, relatives (siblings, cousins, uncles, aunts) or other domestic partners of the parent.
 So, chances are, you probably know someone who is a perpetrator or a survivor (RAINN, 2019).
-And these families are not one big happy family.
+And these families are rarely one big happy family.
 These families are estranged.

 We do know the statistics on divorce.
 According to the Institute for Family Studies:

-The study of family estrangement is new, but there are three researchers known for their work in this field: Dr. Lucy Blake of Edge Hill University in England, Dr. Richard Conti of Kean University and Dr. Kristina Scharp of Utah University.
 Dr. Blake’s 2014 study in Britain indicates that 1 in 5 families are touched by estrangement.
 Because of her research and her personal experience with estrangement, Dr. Blake created the non-profit organization called Stand Alone to help people cope with familial estrangement.
-Her research results, called Hidden Voices is very, very powerful.
+Her research results, called Hidden Voices is very powerful.

 Dr. Conti’s research in the United States indicates 94% of the respondents in his small study of 134 people experienced some form of familial estrangement.
 Dr. Conti found his data to be indicative that familial estrangement is as nearly as common as divorce.